hafizsyaqif/jackbdu.github.io/README.md

 # Credits

-This repo is forked from [barryclark/jekyll-now](https://github.com/barryclark/jekyll-now) hl
+This repo is forked from [barryclark/jekyll-now](https://github.com/barryclark/jekyll-now).